NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lifelink Surge.md

-You learn the _lifelink surge_ link spell.
+You learn the [[Spells/Lifelink Surge|Lifelink Surge]] link spell.
 Increase the number of Focus Points in your focus pool by 1.

 *Source: Pathfinder Secrets of Magic*
 *OGL*